 Rushed to hospital

-He was rushed to Ng Teng Fong General Hospital by the Singapore Civil Defence Force while still in an unconscious state.
+The Singapore Civil Defence Force rushed the boy to Ng Teng Fong General Hospital while he was still in an unconscious state.

 Unfortunately, paramedics were unable to revive him, in spite of continuously administering CPR throughout the journey.
-Tan Yao Bin was pronounced dead by the hospital at around 9:56 pm.
+The hospital pronounced Tan Yao Bin dead at around 9:56 pm.

 Investigations are still in progress.